L-Theanine for Dogs [Supplement Guide 2024]

 What are the Benefits of L-Theanine for Dogs?

 Dogs are just as prone to experiencing negative feelings and anxiety as we are.
 We never want to see our pets stressed out and unhappy.
-Luckily, we can help them in these situations with the addition of L-Theanine to their diets.
+Luckily pregnant or nursing dogs, we can help them in these situations with the addition of L-Theanine to their diets.

 L-Theanine can reduce anxiety